Your Jaw Pain May Require TMJ-TMD Treatment

-Some medication may be available through prescription only, so having a professional review your case and indicating exactly what you need could help.
+Some medications may be available through prescription only, so having a professional review your case and indicate exactly what you need could help.
 Your orthodontist can help design a custom-made nightguard.
 This mouthpiece fits over your teeth, preventing tooth grinding and helping lessen the negative effects of constantly clenching your teeth.

 If your condition has any correlation with a jaw misalignment, an orthodontist, like Dr. Steve or Dr. Gary could help plan an alignment strategy that balances your bite and prevents excessive wear, and corrects your bite problem.

 If your condition appears to hold a relationship with jaw developmental problems or bone structure malformations, you might benefit from coordinated work between orthodontists and oral and maxillofacial surgeons.

 Consider checking out this summary of the surgical options available to patients suffering from TMD, courtesy of the mayoclinic.